Getting started guide

 Windows

-Note: The following steps were tested with Visual Studio Community 2022 using Windows 10, but should also work for other versions
+The following steps were tested with Visual Studio Community 2022 using Windows 10, but should also work for other versions.
+This guide is relying a lot on terminal command in order to provide easy steps to follow.
+Alternatively, it is possible to use Visual Studio directly by opening .sln files and building in Visual Studio.

 Install Dependencies